demon314159/game/README.md

-# airplane-3d
+# bricks

-Steroscopic rendering of airplanes.
-Hit arrow keys to move planes.
+Brick building toy with windows, doors and roof and optional steroscopic feature.

 To build this program:

-This is a Qt application so run `qmake airplane3d.pro` to generate the Makefile, then run `make`
+This is a Qt application so run `qmake bricks.pro` to generate the Makefile, then run `make`